ghacks Technology News

 @=”"

-Another method would be to rename the divx files to .wmv and add them to your Zune player.
-Once they appear in the library you would rename them back to .avi and sync it afterwards which should automatically convert the file and make it playable in the Zune player.
+Another method that you can make use of is to rename the divx files to .wmv and add them to your Zune player.
+Once they appear in the library you rename them back to .avi and sync them afterwards which should automatically convert the file and make them playable in the Zune player.